"""Bridge between MPI ranks and the Ray-based analytics system.

 -----

-reference persists even after the simulation script terminates.
+ensuring the reference persists even after the simulation script terminates.

 Raises